 I’m a trilingual writer and public radio producer living in Brooklyn.
 I was awarded the highly competitive Kroc Fellowship at NPR in 2012.
 Since then I have reported pieces for NPR’s flagship programs, Marketplace, PRI’s The World, Latino USA well as a number of podcasts including Life of the Law and the Slack Variety Pack.
 I have a B.A. in Economics with a special concentration in Francophone Studies from Columbia University.
 I’m pursing my MFA in Creative Writing from The Writer’s Foundry at St. Joseph’s College.
 I was one of the founding producers of the Texas Standard and I helped re-launch NPR’s Latino USA as a full-hour show.
 I was a founding producer of the personalized radio start-up 60dB where I reported original stories and helped publishers bring their print pieces to audio life.
-Our company was acquired by Google in 2017, where I’m now re-imagining the future of radio.
-I manage the Google Podcasts creator program in partnership with PRX.
+Our company was acquired by Google in 2017, where took a break from full-time radio production to re-imagined the future of radio.
+I managed the Google Podcasts creator program in partnership with PRX for two years.

 I’m committed to building a media landscape where every woman of color has the power to tell her story.
 I am proud to be an NPR Next Generation mentor, board president of the Association of Independents in Radio and a coach to young woman breaking into the world of radio and podcasting.